-The Perspectivas culturales sections are intended to offer students a first glance at the vast expanse and diversity of the Spanish-speaking world.
+The Perspectivas culturales sections are intended to offer students a glance at the vast expanse and diversity of the Spanish-speaking world.
 Instructors should use their knowledge of their program's priorities to assign these cultural capsules the proper weight and amount of time in their curriculum.
 Treatment options include covering all the Perspectivas culturales materials briefly, selecting those that seem relevant for particular reasons, assign them in part or in whole as reading outside of the class, and so on.
-The Puntos de partida Website offers links relevant to the sites about each country and about specific topics covered in the Perspectivas culturales sections.
-These can be further explored or can form the basis for student presentations.
-When teaching Perspectivas culturales in class, you may wish to accompany your lesson with cultural footage about the focus country from the video to accompany Puntos de partida.
+When teaching Perspectivas culturales in class, you may wish to accompany your lesson with cultural footage about the focus country from the DVD to accompany Puntos de partida.